greenboxal/doggohub/doc/administration/high_availability/redis_source.md

 1. Restart the Redis service for the changes to take effect.
 1. Go through the steps again for all the other Sentinel nodes.

 ### Step 4.
-Configuring the GitLab application
+Configuring the DoggoHub application

 You can enable or disable Sentinel support at any time in new or existing installations.
-From the GitLab application perspective, all it requires is the correct credentials for the Sentinel nodes.
+From the DoggoHub application perspective, all it requires is the correct credentials for the Sentinel nodes.

 While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at least one of listed ones.

-The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels in the same machine for a HA
+The following steps should be performed in the [DoggoHub application server](doggohub.md) which ideally should not have Redis or Sentinels in the same machine for a HA
 setup:

-1. Edit `/home/git/gitlab/config/resque.yml` following the example in [resque.yml.example][resque], and uncomment the Sentinel lines, pointing to the correct server credentials:
+1. Edit `/home/git/doggohub/config/resque.yml` following the example in [resque.yml.example][resque], and uncomment the Sentinel lines, pointing to the correct server credentials:

     ```yaml
     # resque.yaml
     production:
-      url: redis://:redi-password-goes-here@gitlab-redis/
+      url: redis://:redi-password-goes-here@doggohub-redis/
       sentinels:
         -
           host: 10.0.0.1